 Hermann Borchardt – Edition of Works

 Since 2021, the works of German-Jewish writer Hermann Borchardt (1888–1951) are being published by Wallstein as an annotated edition in five volumes.
 This edition contains unpublished works from Borchardt’s papers, some of which were thought to be lost.
-At the ZfL, the editors work on the third volume, which will introduce Borchardt’s second novel Geschichte einer Edelfrau (Tale of a Noblewoman) for the very first time.
+The third volume, which introduces Borchardt’s second novel Geschichte einer Edelfrau (Tale of a Noblewoman) for the very first time, was prepared at the ZfL.

 Bertolt Brecht once introduced Borchardt as the “greatest German-language satirist alive.”
 He could have also described him as the least fortunate German writer in exile.
 In Germany, Borchardt had published three plays while also working together with Brecht on works such as Saint Joan of the Stockyards.
 However, after emigrating, he soon fell into oblivion.
 Having been overlooked in the research on exile for decades, the author was only recently rediscovered.
 His novel Die Verschwörung der Zimmerleute (published in English in 1943 as The Conspiracy of the Carpenters), was the only work by Borchardt published in Germany since the author’s emigration.
 In 2005, Uta Beiküfner published an edition from Borchardt’s papers.
 In contrast to his significantly more famous friend Brecht, with whom he grew apart politically in exile, Borchardt was not only an opponent of German Nazi fascism, but also of Soviet communism.
 He already spoke of a totalitarian rule in the late 1930s, long before Hannah Arendt came forward with her systematic critique of totalitarianism.